awsdocs/amazon-sqs-developer-guide/doc_source/sqs-basic-examples-of-sqs-policies.md

 }
 ```

-## Example 8: Whitelist and Blacklist Permissions for Users in Different CIDR Ranges<a name="whitelist-blacklist-permissions-for-users-in-different-cidr-ranges"></a>
+## Example 8: Whitelist and blacklist permissions for users in different CIDR ranges<a name="whitelist-blacklist-permissions-for-users-in-different-cidr-ranges"></a>

 The following example policy has two statements:
 + The first statement grants all users \(anonymous users\) in the `192.168.143.0/24` CIDR range \(except for `192.168.143.188`\) permission to use the `SendMessage` action for the queue named `111122223333`/queue1\.